Graduate Courses

 Spring Capstones

-Feel free to reach out to the following faculty members to see if they have room in their capstone and then contact Ms. Kerry Allen (CC’ing the instructor) to ask her to open up a seat in their capstone as a DH 299.
+Feel free to reach out to the following faculty members to see if they have room in their capstone and then contact Deanna Finlay (CC’ing the instructor) to ask her to open up a seat in their capstone as a DH 299.
 Then you’ll be able to enroll via My UCLA.

-• DGT HUM 250: Professional Trajectories: Digital Humanities Methods in Practice
+• DH 250 – Professional Trajectories: Digital Humanities Methods in Practice

 The digital humanities provide a practical and theoretical grounding that can be applied within academia and beyond.
 In this class, we will study, interpret, and employ a range of digital humanities methods in preparation to enter the job market.
-Learning to harness skills such as knowledge mobilization, collaboration, maintaining an online presence, clear language research communication, networking, and project management will help ensure that the students’ work has the greatest possible impact beyond graduate school.
-This praxis-based course is geared towards humanities, and social sciences graduate students and provides a combination of practical skills and collaboration opportunities in developing digital humanities research applications.
-Through the construction of a personal academic or professional website, we will cover: how to create an effective online presence, the modification of cover letters and CVs for digital humanities and private sector positions, building syllabi with a DH-focus, creating a DH portfolio, and grant and professional writing, amongst other topics.
+Learning to harness skills such as knowledge mobilization, collaboration, maintaining an online presence, clear language research communication, networking, and project management will help ensure that the student’s work has the greatest possible impact beyond graduate school.
+This praxis-based course is geared towards humanities and social sciences graduate students and provides a combination of practical skills and collaboration opportunities in developing digital humanities research applications.
+Through the construction of a personal academic or professional website, we will cover: how to create an effective online presence; the modification of cover letters and CVs for digital humanities and private sector positions; build syllabi with a DH focus; create a DH portfolio; and grant and professional writing, amongst other topics.